celestiaorg/nmt/spec/nmt.md

 ## Namespace Proof

-A NMT supports the standard functionalities of a Merkle tree, such as inclusion proofs and range proofs.
-Furthermore, it  provides the ability to query an NMT for an intended namespace ID and generate namespace proofs.
+NMT supports standard Merkle tree functionalities, including inclusion and range proofs, and offers namespace ID querying and proof generation.
+The following enumerated cases explain potential outcomes when querying an NMT for a namespace ID.
-When querying an NMT, the following cases may be encountered that are enumerated and explained next.

 ### Namespace Inclusion Proof

 When the queried namespace ID `nID` has corresponding items in the tree with root `T`, the query is resolved by a